Serena-z-hang/citibike-station-rebalancing-analytics/README.md

 Long-duration trips were flagged for review rather than automatically removed because **unusual observations are not necessarily erroneous**.

-This distinction is important for maintaining data reliability and avoiding unnecessary data loss.
+This distinction helps avoid unnecessary data loss while maintaining analytical reliability.

 ## Station-Hour Aggregation

 Trip-level records were transformed into a **station × date × hour** structure.

-For each station-hour, the analysis calculated:
+For each station-hour, the analysis calculated metrics including:

 - Average arrivals
 - Average departures
 - Average net flow
 - Average total activity
-- Bike-pressure persistence
+- Imbalance severity
-- Dock-pressure persistence
+- Pressure persistence

-This aggregation makes the data usable for operational decision-making at the time and location level.
+This aggregation converts raw trip records into operationally meaningful station-level signals.

 ## Rebalancing KPI Framework

-The rebalancing framework evaluates three dimensions:
+The framework evaluates three dimensions of rebalancing pressure.

 ### 1. Imbalance Severity

 Measures how directional station flow is relative to total activity.

-A station with strongly one-sided arrivals or departures may indicate potential availability pressure.
+A strongly one-sided pattern of arrivals or departures may indicate potential availability pressure.

 ### 2. Activity

-Measures the total volume of trips at a station-hour.
+Measures trip volume at the station-hour level.

-This prevents very low-volume stations from being prioritized solely because of a high imbalance ratio.
+Including activity prevents low-volume stations from being prioritized solely because they have a large imbalance ratio.

 ### 3. Persistence